natsumerinchan/Scripts-for-Grasscutter/README.md

 ### 3、Game_Start.bat
 Run the server and turn on the proxy (with start the game).
-You should create a shortcut of Genshin Impact game\GenshinImpact.exe(or YuanShen.exe) and rename it to "Genshin".
+You should create a shortcut of "Genshin Impact game\GenshinImpact.exe(or YuanShen.exe)",put in Grasscutter folder and rename it to "Genshin".